nikoong/CSAPP/LAB/README.md

 # CSAPP_lab

-This is CS:APP3e's lab and my solution.
+Here are my codes for CS:APP3e's labs.

-**There may be some errors when you run the code, because of the different versions of Unix.Here are some solutions.**
+There may be some errors when you run the code, because of the different versions of Unix. **Here are some solutions.**

 **datalab:**